Nagapavankumarkongitala/pizza_sales_2015/README.md

 13.Determine the top 3 most ordered pizza types based on revenue for each pizza category?

-Note: the answers for each questions were separtley posted with code as .sql files in the repostory
+Note: the answers for each questions were separtley posted with code as .sql files in the repository